opensearch-project/project-website/_posts/2022-01-23-feature-deep-dive-opensearch-sql-basic-queries.markdown

 ---

-In this blog, we’ll explore some of the features and capabilities supported by OpenSearch SQL.
+In this post, we’ll explore some of the features and capabilities supported by OpenSearch SQL.
 We also briefly introduce how SQL engine works internally.

 ## What is OpenSearch SQL?

-OpenSearch SQL is similar to the SELECT statement in ANSI SQL, but it is purely designed for analyzing data in OpenSearch.
+OpenSearch SQL is similar to the `SELECT` statement in ANSI SQL, but it is purely designed for analyzing data in OpenSearch.
 In this document, we refer to it as OSQL (short for OpenSearch Structured Query Language).
-In order to make it easier for traditional SQL customers to get started, we make the OSQL syntax conform to the subset of the ANSI SQL specification.
-In addition, we also disclosed the unique features of OpenSearch, for example, we support [full-text search](https://github.com/opensearch-project/sql/blob/main/docs/user/beyond/fulltext.rst).
+In order to make it easier for traditional SQL user to get started, we make the OSQL syntax conform to the subset of the ANSI SQL specification.
+In addition, we also disclosed the unique features of OpenSearch, for example, we support [full-text search](https://github.com/opensearch-project/sql/blob/main/docs/user/dql/functions.rst#match).

 ## How to use OpenSearch SQL?

-For OpenSearch user, you could use the familiar REST interface `_plugin/sql` with your query in query body.
+For OpenSearch users, you could use the familiar REST interface `_plugin/sql` with your query in HTTP body .
-For DBMS user, you could use [JDBC](https://github.com/opensearch-project/sql/tree/main/sql-jdbc)/[ODBC](https://github.com/opensearch-project/sql/tree/main/sql-odbc) driver to connect OpenSearch domain.
-You could download JDBC/ODBC driver. - add download link
+For DBMS users, you could use [JDBC](https://opensearch.org/artifacts#opensearch-sql-jdbc)/[ODBC](https://opensearch.org/artifacts#opensearch-sql-odbc) driver to connect OpenSearch domain.
-For Dashboards user, you could use [OpenSearch Dashboard Query Workbench](https://opensearch.org/docs/latest/search-plugins/sql/workbench/) to easily run on-demand SQL queries and download results
+For Dashboards users, you could use [OpenSearch Dashboard Query Workbench](https://opensearch.org/docs/latest/search-plugins/sql/workbench/) to easily run on-demand SQL queries and download results.
-An additional OpenSearch SQL CLI tool is provided for interactive SQL execution.
+An additional [OpenSearch SQL CLI](https://pypi.org/project/opensearchsql/) tool is provided for interactive SQL execution.

 ## Some Examples

 ### Basic Queries

 *“Find error logs where response code is 404 or 503”.*
-You could run ODQL in Query Workbench.
-The result is in tabular format.
+You can run OSQL in Query Workbench.
+The results are in tabular format.
 You could download result in JSON, JDBC, CSV and Text format.
-Find more examples in [here](https://github.com/opensearch-project/sql/blob/main/docs/user/interfaces/protocol.rst).
+More [examples are on Github](https://github.com/opensearch-project/sql/blob/main/docs/user/interfaces/protocol.rst).
 ![basic queries](/assets/media/blog-images/2022-01-30-opensearch-sql-basic-queries/basic_queries.gif){: .img-fluid}
 ### Functions

-*“Find error logs where response code is 404 or 503, How many distinct host”* You could run ODQL in Dashboards notebook also.
-There are 4 distinct hosts for about query,  result is in table format.
+*“Find error logs where response code is 404 or 503, How many distinct host”* You could also run OSQL from a OpenSearch Dashboards notebook.
+In this case, there are four distinct hosts and the results are in table format.
 More [aggregations](https://github.com/opensearch-project/sql/blob/main/docs/user/dql/aggregations.rst) and [functions](https://github.com/opensearch-project/sql/blob/main/docs/user/dql/functions.rst) are supported.
 ![functions](/assets/media/blog-images/2022-01-30-opensearch-sql-basic-queries/functions.gif){: .img-fluid}
 ### Explain

-*“How does ODQL execute in OpenSearch”*.
-Let’s explain an example query.
-OpenSearch SQL explain endpoint returns the query execution plan.
-For example, the above query two operators.
+*“How does OSQL execute in OpenSearch?”*.
+The OpenSearch SQL `explain` endpoint returns the query execution plan.
+For example, here are the three query operators for the above query.

-* ProjectOperator, execute in coordinate node, read output from child operator and project originCountry and count fields.
+* `ProjectOperator`, execute in coordinate node, read output from child operator and project `originCountry` and `count` fields.
-* FilterOperator, execute in coordinator node, read output from child operator and filter docs which count > 500.
+* `FilterOperator`, execute in coordinator node, read output from child operator and filter docs which `count > 500`.
-* OpenSearchIndexScan, it is a **DSL query** which will be executed in OpenSearch through search endpoint**.**
+* `OpenSearchIndexScan`, it is a **DSL query** which will be executed in OpenSearch through search endpoint.

 ![explain](/assets/media/blog-images/2022-01-30-opensearch-sql-basic-queries/explain.gif){: .img-fluid}
 ## Inside SQL Engines

-Internally, query will go through five major components in query engine.
-(1) **Language Processor** parse the query string by following the grammar and generate the AST (Abstract Syntax Tree).
-(2) **Core Engine** analyze, optimize the AST and build the Logical Plan.
-(3) **Storage Engine** is an pluggable component which provide the catalog schema and storage specified optimization and implementation.
-(4) **Execution Engine** schedule and execute the physical plan.
-(5) **Protocol** parse the request and control the response format.
+Internally, a query will go through five major components in the query engine.
+(1) **Language Processor** parses the query string by following the grammar and generates the AST (Abstract Syntax Tree).
+(2) **Core Engine** analyzes and optimizes the AST and builds the Logical Plan.
+(3) **Storage Engine** is a pluggable component which provides the catalog schema and storage specified optimization and implementation.
+(4) **Execution Engine** schedules and executes the physical plan.
+(5) **Protocol** parses the request and formats the response.
 ![architecture](/assets/media/blog-images/2022-01-30-opensearch-sql-basic-queries/architecture.png){: .img-fluid}
 ## How do I contribute?